-Despite happening over a decade ago, the devastating impact that Hurricane Katrina had on the New Orleans economy can’t be underestimated.
-Pre-Katrina the city’s economy was dynamic and vibrant but to this day New Orleans remains in recovery mode.
-Unemployment is still higher than the national average and average wages in NOLA remain low.
+Despite the fact that Hurricane Katrina occured over a decade ago, the devastating impact that it had on the New Orleans economy can’t be underestimated.
+Pre-Katrina, the city’s economy was dynamic and vibrant but to this day New Orleans remains in recovery mode.
+Unemployment is still higher than the national average and average wages here remain low.

-While NOLA’s economy may lag behind those of other major US cities, the city has shown an impressive resilience and certain industries such as tourism have been drivers in its economic recovery.
-The incentives offered by the state of Louisiana have also made New Orleans a great place for starting a new business and many entrepreneurs have see value in starting their operations in the city.
+While the economy of New Orleans may lag behind those of other major US cities, the city has shown an impressive resilience and certain industries such as tourism have been drivers in its economic recovery.
+The incentives offered by the state of Louisiana have also made New Orleans a great place for setting up a new business and many entrepreneurs see value in starting their operations in the city.

 Cost of living in New Orleans

 New Orleans has its fair share of socio-economic problems that can’t be overlooked.
-Poverty is high and the wealth gap is pretty apparent.
-Crime rates are high in parts of the city as a result of this so new residents can expect to pay higher insurance premiums to protect their property.
+Poverty is widespread and the wealth gap is pretty apparent.
+Crime rates are high in parts of the city as a result of this, so new residents can expect to pay higher insurance premiums to protect their property.

 Lifestyle in New Orleans

-Visitors from all over the world rave about New Orleans's soul food, and new residents of the Crescent City will find plenty of delicious treats to satiate even the greatest of appetites.
-From legendary beignets at Cafe du Monde to those famous NOLA po’boys and fried chicken, New Orleans takes gastronomy seriously.
+Visitors from all over the world rave about New Orleans's soul food, and new residents of the city will find plenty of delicious treats to satiate even the greatest of appetites.
+From legendary beignets at Cafe du Monde to those famous po’boys and fried chicken, New Orleans takes gastronomy seriously.

-For those that love to party, New Orleans is the place to be.
-NOLA residents are treated to an exciting line-up of annual events.
-The city is perhaps most renowned for its famous Mardi Gras, but it has plenty else going on throughout the year.
+For those who love to party, New Orleans is the place to be as residents are treated to an exciting line-up of events each year.
+The city is perhaps most renowned for its famous Mardi Gras, but it has plenty of other exciting happenings going on that new arrivals will not want to miss.
 From French culture and oysters, to bourbon and beer, there are celebrations to suit an array of individual tastes.

-Of course, the slower pace of life with its physical and emotional benefits are a major draw for new residents of NOLA, but those moving from more fast-paced cities may struggle at first.
+Of course, the slower pace of life with its physical and emotional benefits are a major draw for new residents of New Orleans, but those moving from more fast-paced cities may struggle at first.
 Everything takes a little longer in New Orleans.
-Whether it’s the relaxed pace of service at a restaurant or public transport delays, new arrivals will need to lower their expectations and embrace the slow charm of NOLA when it comes to getting things done.
+Whether it’s the relaxed pace of service at a restaurant or public transport delays, new arrivals will need to lower their expectations and embrace the slow charm of the city when it comes to getting things done.

 Weather in New Orleans

 The climate in Louisiana gives rise to a large population of creepy crawlies that new residents will take some time getting used to.
-Pests include the buck moth caterpillar, which regularly falls out of oak trees and can cause nasty stings, brown recluse spiders and fire ants.
+Pests include the buck moth caterpillar, which regularly falls out of oak trees and can cause nasty stings, as well as brown recluse spiders and fire ants.